surya-narayanan/surya-narayanan.github.io/art.md

 34. La Strada: The movie is not about the protagonist's perspective, but the world around her.
 I found the role of the protagonist to be a fly on the wall.
 35. Mouchette: Very similar to La Strada, but a bit more involved.
 36. The red shoes: Another one similar in presentation to children of paradise.
 I really liked the performances, not a dull moment in the film.
 No villain, which I found nice.
 I thought the ending was weak but I personally dont like tragedies.
 Again, if there's no rabbit in the hat, you can't pull a rabbit out of the hat.
+37. Makala
+38. The Love Godesses
+39. Becoming a spy

 Books